 Finally, if the golf cart is being sold as “refurbished” or “re-manufactured,” make sure that it was done by a certified dealer or shop, ask what specifically was done, and request any available supporting paperwork (invoice, etc.), particularly if the asking price seems much higher than a comparable used cart.

-If you’re buying a used golf cart that’s electric powered, you’ll also need to know some basic information about the batteries.
+If you are buying a used golf cart that’s electric powered, you will also need to know some basic information about the batteries.
 If possible, you’ll also want to test and inspect the batteries as well.

 Golf cart batteries don’t last forever, and can easily cost between $1,000-$2,000 for a new set.
 Faulty or old batteries can also damage other key components of the cart, such as the motor, or the onboard charger (this happened to us).